Targeted Fine-Tuning of DNN-Based Receivers via Influence Functions: Discussion

 We were not able to leverage harmful instances effectively: naive gradient ascent destabilized training, and influence-aligned ascent showed no benefit.
 While machine unlearning methods such as~\cite{li2024deltainfluence} address related challenges, they are not directly applicable to our multi-label setting\footref{additionalresultsnote}.
 Designing principled strategies to exploit harmful samples remains open.
 Similarly, second-order influence-aligned updates for beneficial instances proved ineffective, suggesting that better Hessian-based approaches are still needed.

 In multi-target settings, influence-guided tuning offered limited benefit, often matching but not surpassing random tuning.
-Group-based approaches~\cite{koh2019groupif} may provide more coherent updates across multiple targets.
-Beyond this, advanced fine-tuning methods such as LoRA~\cite{hu2021lora} with PEFT~\cite{peft2022} or trajectory-based influence estimators like TracIn~\cite{pruthi2020tracin} are also promising directions for future research.
+Group-based~\cite[Eq.4]{koh2019groupif} and joint~\cite[Eq.3]{hammoudeh2024} approaches may yield more coherent multi-target updates.
+Beyond this, advanced fine-tuning such as LoRA~\cite{hu2021lora} with PEFT~\cite{peft2022} and trajectory-based influence estimators like TracIn~\cite{pruthi2020tracin} remain promising research directions.